This post may contain affiliate links (read more)

 A place to house all the tools you need for sending items out.
 Ours includes:

-– A letter size guide – you can pick these up quite cheaply from ebay and they’re very useful for deciding whether to post something as large letter (which is cheaper than small parcel)
+– Royal Mail sizing guide (very useful for deciding whether to post something as large letter – which is cheaper than small parcel)

 – Mailing Sacks